Obeldesivir Fails in Yet Another Study

 The Weak Correlation Between Antibiotic Action and Mortality

 At the recent FDA workshop on narrow-spectrum antibiotic development[1], the concept of using bacteriological response (BR) as an efficacy endpoint was flat-out rejected.
-The reason given is the purported lack of correlation between BR and survival/mortality which FDA considers the Continue reading The Weak Correlation Between Antibiotic Action and Mortality
+The reason given is the purported lack of correlation between BR and survival/mortality which FDA considers the most important clinical endpoint[2].
+FDA felt so strongly about this, Continue reading The Weak Correlation Between Antibiotic Action and Mortality

 The EpiPen Episode, an Epitaph on Epinephrine as we know it, an Epilogue and an Epiphany